cesarvr/keycloak-bible-openshift/robot/README.md

 ### Discovery

-Then RHSSO use a discovery algorithm to locate nearby RRHSSO instance members (pods) by using the [JGroups DNS_PING protocol](http://www.jgroups.org/manual4/index.html#_dns_ping), this algorithm basically works by fetching a list of active pods from the Openshift service as mentioned before.
+Then RHSSO use a discovery algorithm to locate nearby RRHSSO instance members (pods) by using the [JGroups DNS_PING protocol](http://www.jgroups.org/manual4/index.html#_dns_ping), this algorithm basically works by fetching a list of active pods from the Openshift service.

-Once the RHSSO discover surrounding instances then it perform a [synchronization of sessions, caches. etc.](https://www.keycloak.org/docs/3.0/server_installation/topics/cache.html) using JGroups/Inifinispan API's for pod intra-communication.
+Once the RHSSO discover surrounding instances then it perform the [synchronization of sessions, caches. etc.](https://www.keycloak.org/docs/3.0/server_installation/topics/cache.html) using JGroups/Inifinispan API's for pod intra-communication.

 ![sessions](https://github.com/cesarvr/keycloak-examples/blob/master/docs/sessions.png?raw=true)